akeneo/pim-helpcenter/content/md/permissions-settings/what-is-a-user.md

 # As a user you can...

 As a user you can:
- - choose the [language of your PIM interface](/articles/set-the-default-PIM-language.html) to better understand what's going on :wink: ,
+ - choose the language of your PIM interface to better understand what's going on :wink:
- - choose your favorite [view](/articles/manage-your-views.html) and working category tree to be even more productive,
+ - choose your favorite [view](/articles/manage-your-views.html) and working category tree to be even more productive
- - choose your favorite [locale](/articles/what-is-a-locale.html), [channel](/articles/what-is-a-channel.html) and other filters when you are working on the [product grid](/articles/products-grid.html).
+ - choose your favorite [locale](/articles/what-is-a-locale.html), [channel](/articles/what-is-a-channel.html) and other filters when you are working on the [product grid](/articles/products-grid.html)

 ![image](../img/dummy.png)